kevinweber/wbounce/readme.txt

 == Changelog ==

 = 1.3.1 =
+* Major CSS update: Removed fix height so that the content determines the modal's height.
+Default width is still 600px.
+When the modal's content requires more space than the screen is high, the modal is scrollable.
+Raised z-index from 1 to 21.
+Use CSS property "transform" to centre the modal vertically.
 * New feature: Load script before footer.
 Normally, scripts are placed in <head> of the HTML document.
 If this parameter is true, the script is placed before the </body> end tag.
 This requires the theme to have the wp_footer() template tag in the appropriate place.

 = 1.3 =